Open-Climate-Resilience-Policies/OCRP/_policies/food-waste.md

 "The City shall establish variable-rate pricing for landfill waste collection based on container size or weight."

 **Section 3.2: Diversion Incentives**
-"Recycling and organic waste collection services shall be provided at a flat or subsidized rate to encourage diversion from landfill disposal."
+"Recycling and organic waste collection services shall be provided at a flat or subsidized rate so diversion from landfill disposal remains the cheapest option."

 ## Todo: Implementation Roadmap